annStein/ballistic-cli/README.md

 ## Getting Started

-Clone the repository and run the application.<br>
+Clone the repository and run the application with `./gradlew bootRun`.<br>

 If results are to be saved later, the output path should be defined first if necessary (command: `change-out-path <new-path>`)<br>